cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 1. Partial ordering of all transactions is maintained because the design still keeps a FIFO queue for gossiping transactions.
   Also, transactions are reaped according to non-decreasing priority first, and then in FIFO order for transactions with equal priority (see this `ReapMaxBytesMaxGas`'s [docstring][reapmaxbytesmaxgas]).
-1. Since the priority mempool uses FIFO for transactions of equal priority, it also fulfills FIFO ordering per class.
+1. Since the priority mempool uses FIFO for transactions of equal priority, it also fulfills the "FIFO ordering per class" property.
   The problem here is that, since every value of the priority `int64` field is considered a different transaction class, there are virtually unlimited traffic classes.
   So it is too easy for an application to end up using hundreds, if not thousands of transactions classes at a given time.
-  In this situation, FIFO ordering per class, while fulfilled, becomes a corner case and thus does not add much value.
+  In this situation, "FIFO ordering per class", while fulfilled, becomes a corner case and thus does not add much value.
 1. The consistent transaction classes property is trivially fulfilled, as the set of transaction classes never changes: it is the set of all possible values of an `int64`.
 1. Finally, the priority mempool design does not make any provisions on how the application is to evolve its prioritization